jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 for cyber malfeasance.
-When you factor in the nuances of specific types of threat actors, the technological infrastructures underpinning each sector, the type of data an organization handles and retains, and how folks access and use that data, youve mixed a potent cocktail of security complexities.For example, consider a tech behemoth swimming in the digital sea of mobile devices and their respective apps.
+When you factor in the nuances of specific types of threat actors, the technological infrastructures underpinning each sector, the type of data an organization handles and retains, and how folks access and use that data, youve mixed a potent cocktail of security complexities.
+For example, consider a tech behemoth swimming in the digital sea of mobile devices and their respective apps.
 Its risk profile looks markedly different from that of a boutique establishment relying on a point\-of\-sale system or a simple e\-commerce platform supported by its vendor.
 Furthermore, these findings are also